canlabluc/evt-data/README.md

 # evt-data cleaning

 This repository cleans up the EMSE-exported resting-state .evt files.
 Some of the files came in with incorrect coding -- for example, port codes marking clean segment start and end times sometimes occurred in the intertrial period.
-In another common case, codes that likely existed to mark the trial period were being interpreted as clean-segment markers, thus making the pipeline treat that entire trial as clean data.
+In another common case, codes that likely existed to mark the trial period were being interpreted as clean-segment markers, thus making the pipeline treat that entire trial as clean data. .evt files are exported to Pandas dataframes and written out as tab-separated csv files.

 # steps